Kern Community Foundation Scholarship FAQs

 I do not qualify for financial aid through my school.
 Am I still eligible?

 Not all of our scholarships are based on financial need.
-As well, we may determine your financial need differently than your school’s financial aid office.
+As well, we may determine your financial need differently from your school’s financial aid office.
 Because of this, we encourage all high school seniors to submit an online scholarship application.

 I am not a straight-A student or athlete.
 Am I still eligible?

-In the application, you ask for my financial information but my parents have not yet completed their taxes.
+In the application, you ask for my financial information, but my parents have not yet completed their taxes.
 How should I gather my financial information?

-How will my application be evaluated?
+How will you evaluate my application?

 All scholarships have different criteria and different priorities.
 Staff will check your application for basic eligibility, and depending on the scholarship, there may be a committee that reviews your application for a specific scholarship fund, or we have community members who volunteer to review and evaluate specific information that you provide in your application, such as your volunteer work/extracurricular activities, personal statements, and letters of recommendation.